 Similarly, it also explains that you chose the right blog post topic back then.
 So what you need to do is create relevant content to amass more attention because you have spotted a segment of the audience that requires certain information and you could help them out.

-Well, I came up with this blog post when I was struggling to write a blog post.
+Well, I came up with this article topic/idea when I was struggling to write a blog post.

 Truth be told, I was so excited to share these tips with you because this is what I figured out for myself.

-I’m sure you’re going to use these tips for finding the best blog post topics for your blog.
+I’m sure you’re going to use these tips for finding the best article topics for your blog.

 This isn’t something I just rambled on to fill up the page; I do believe in all these tips.